IrrhammCode/StorySeal/README.md

    # NEXT_PUBLIC_PINATA_JWT_TOKEN=your-pinata-jwt-token
    ```

+   **Note**:
-   **Note**: You can also configure these settings from the Settings page in the dashboard after connecting your wallet.
+   - You can also configure these settings from the Settings page in the dashboard after connecting your wallet
+   - See `env.template` for detailed documentation of all environment variables

 4. **Get Testnet Tokens**